AadityaR/new-repo/README.md

 # Creating a first repository

 First sentence of description of this repository.
 Nice.

+## Coding

+I love Coding